riyaahlawat/riyaahlawat/README.md

 #### Tech-enthusiast passionate about learning and developing innovative projects. 🔥

-- 💡 Pre-final year BTech undergraduate student @ IGDTUW, Delhi.
+- 💡 Final year BTech undergraduate student @ IGDTUW, Delhi.

-- ⚡ Proficient in C++, Python, Java, HTML, CSS, Javascript, and more.
+- ⚡ Proficient in C++, Python, Java, Javascript, MERN, and more.

 - 💻 Had completed projects in the fields of Web Development, Machine Learning, Flutter, and UI/UX.

-- 🔭 Ask me about Data Structures and Algorithms, Frontend Web Development, Design and Analysis of Algorithms & more.
+- 🔭 Ask me about Data Structures and Algorithms, Full Stack Web Development, Design and Analysis of Algorithms & more.

 - 🌱 Currently diving into Machine Learning, Backend Development, Gen AI, and more.